You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 Which Is a Better Source for Protein?

-A protein bar might be the ideal choice for those looking to lose fat.
+A protein bar might be ideal for those looking to lose fat.
 If you are on a reduced-calorie diet, then you are probably taking extra care to ensure you get all your nutrients within your smaller meals each day.

 It can help you get enough protein and other healthy nutrients to keep your nutrition optimal without the body storing any excess.
 Excess protein is stored as fat which could lead to weight gain.